skkyox/myPortfolio/replit.md

 ## Overview

 This is a personal portfolio website for Théo Le Sommier, a full-stack web and mobile developer.
-The project is built with Next.js (using Pages Router) and styled with Tailwind CSS.
-It serves as a digital resume showcasing professional experience, technical skills, and contact information in a modern, responsive single-page application format.
+The project is built with Next.js (using Pages Router) and styled with Tailwind CSS with a modern dark mode design.
+It serves as a digital resume showcasing professional experience, technical skills, and contact information in a professional, responsive single-page application format.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Dark mode with custom brand colors (gold #FBD400 primary, dark gray #2d2d2d secondary).
+Includes profile picture in hero section.

 ## System Architecture